ensdomains/docs/dapp-developer-guide/quickstart.md

 Reverse resolution must be set by the user.
 [Learn more here](../contract-api-reference/reverseregistrar)
 {% endhint %}

 To reverse resolve a name and avatar from an address, we can use the `useEnsName` and `useEnsAvatar` hooks.
-You might use this to display a user's profile next to some action they've taken in your app, for example.
+You can use this to display a user's profile next to some action they've taken in your app, for example.

 ```tsx
 import { useEnsAvatar, useEnsName } from 'wagmi'